 You have the following rights in relation to any of your personal data that we process.
 You can exercise your rights, explained below, by contacting by phone, in writing or emailing us at: email@example.com.

-If you have any questions about this research or your prospective involvement in it, please contact:
+If you have any questions about this project or your prospective involvement in it, please contact:

 |Project coordinator||Data Protection Officer||